ElementsProject/lightning/doc/lightningd-config.5.md

   So, **log-level=debug:plugin** would set debug level logging on all plugins and the plugin manager.  **log-level=io:chan#55** would set IO logging on channel number 55 (or 550, for that matter).
+**log-level=debug:024b9a1fa8** would set debug logging for that channel (or any node id containing that string).

  **log-prefix**=*PREFIX*
 Prefix for log lines: this can be customized if you want to merge logs